-My current research centres around a collection of 300 preserved tattooed human skins.
+My doctoral research centred around a collection of 300 preserved tattooed human skins.
 Historically part of the Wellcome Collection, these unusual objects are now held in storage at the Science Museum archives in London.
 The collection was bought in it’s entirety in June 1929 by one of Sir Henry Wellcome‘s purchasing agents, Peter Johnston-Saint, from a man identified in Wellcome archive records simply as ‘Dr. La Valette’.
 Johnston-Saint kept a record of his purchasing activities for his employer, including brief descriptions of the objects he acquired.
 His journal entry for Saturday June 15th reads as follows:

 I then went to see Lavalette in the rue Ecole de Medecine.
 This is the man who had the collection of over 300 tattooed human skins.
 These skins date from the first quarter of last century down to the present time; many of them are very curious and extremely interesting, consisting of skins of sailors, soldiers, murderers and criminals of all nationalities … Lavalette told me that the skins are unique, that no more could now be got under any circumstances and that each skin had taken him a long time and cost him a certain amount to cure and prepare for his permanent collection.

 Other than these brief notes, there is little else to go on in the Wellcome archives.
 Eighty-five years later, these objects remain in storage, and prior to my doctoral thesis, had never been comprehensively studied.
 My research explores all aspects of the collection; from the material properties of the skins as prepared specimens, to the iconography of the tattoos; to the social and historical contexts of their preservation and collection.
 This broad interdisciplinary approach has lead me on some fascinating journeys through dissecting rooms, forensics labs, and private collections, as well as libraries, archives and museums in London, Paris, Lyon, and beyond.